Nuitka/Nuitka-website/doc/posts/nuitka-release-0525.rst

 `"download now" </doc/download.html>`_.

 This release contains a huge amount of bug fixes, lots of optimization gains, and many new features.
-It also presents many organisational improvements, and many cleanups.
+It also presents many organizational improvements, and many cleanups.

 ***********